Agoric/documentation/main/ertp/guide/PursesAndPayments.md

 - [`payment.getAllegedBrand()`](https://agoric.com/documentation/ertp/api/payment.html#payment-getallegedbrand)
   - Returns a `brand`, indicating what kind of digital asset the `payment` purports to be.
 Since a `payment` is not trusted, this result should be
    treated with suspicion.
-Either verify the value before holding on to it, or check the result when you use it.
+Either verify the value, or check the result when you use it.
 Any successful operation by the `issuer` for that `brand` done on the `payment` verifies the `payment`.

 Other objects' `payment`-related methods:

 - [`issuer.getAmountOf(payment)`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-getamountof-payment)
-  - Get a description of a `payment` balance as an `amount`.
+  - Get the amount of digital assets in the `payment` as an `amount`.
     The `payment` itself is not trusted, so you must use the `issuer` method associated with its `brand` to be sure of getting the true value.
     ```js
     const quatloosPayment = quatloosMint.mintPayment(quatloosAmountMath.make(100));
     quatloosIssuer.getAmountOf(quatloosPayment); // returns an amount with 100 value `quatloos` brand